➥ Loading Saint Helena Island Info

 Images of the animals described appear in the Gallery (below).

-There are no snakes on St Helena, venomous or otherwise.
+There are no dangerous (venomous) snakes on St Helena.
 Exactly why is not clear{1}.
-Geckos (locally known as a ‘lizard’) made it to the island, as did amphibians (though some of the frogs might have been introduced), but snakes never arrived here.
+Geckos (locally known as a ‘lizard’) made it to the island, as did amphibians (though some of the frogs might have been introduced), but snakes as you might know them never arrived here.
 Unsurprisingly, nobody ever tried to introduce them.
 It might be argued that introducing non-venemous snakes might help control our rats and mice, but as they might also take to predating Wirebirds such a proposal is very unlikely to gain acceptance.
-Basil Read brought in massive amounts of sand from Namibia for building the airport and fear was expressed that snakes might evade bio-security, but nothing has been reported (apart from the Moncat!)
+Basil Read brought in massive amounts of sand from Namibia for building the airport and fear was expressed that snakes might evade bio-security, but no real snakes were reported (apart from the Moncat!)

 Centipedes